anitagraser/qgis_mcp/README.md

 ### Prerequisites

 - QGIS 3.X (tested with 3.38)
-- Ollama an model with support for agents (tested with ministral-3:latest)
+- Ollama and model with support for agents (tested with ministral-3:latest)

-For the MCP server Python environment:

-`pip install fastmcp ollama requests lupa`
+- For the MCP server Python environment: `pip install fastmcp ollama requests lupa`

 ### QGIS plugin

-You need to copy the folder [qgis_mcp_plugin](/qgis_mcp_plugin/) and its content on your QGIS profile plugins folder.
+To install the plugin, you need to copy the folder [qgis_mcp_plugin](/qgis_mcp_plugin/) and its content into your QGIS plugins folder.

 ## Usage